bitovi/academy/src/react/react.md

-@page learn-react Learn React by Building a Tic-Tac-Toe Game
+@page learn-react Learn React
 @parent bit-academy 5

-@description This hands-on course will introduce both fundamental and advanced React concepts, all while building out a feature-rich Tic-Tac-Toe game!
-By the end of this course, you will master Hooks, Unit Testing, Optimization and Routing.
+@description Learn React by building a feature-rich Tic-Tac-Toe game in this beginner React guide.
+This hands-on course will introduce both fundamental and advanced React concepts!
+By the end of this course, you will master Hooks, Unit Testing, Optimization, and Routing.

 @body